 Private tutoring programs are extremely expensive and cannot be accessed by everyone.
 So when public schools say they’re closing the learning gap by eliminating opportunities, they’re actually doing the opposite.
 When certain course offerings have to be accessed outside of the public schools, it harms those who find tutoring and private courses cost prohibitive.
 Also, for community colleges there may be transportation and scheduling barriers for SED students.

-Given the course restoration decision will impact future SUHSD students, it is vital that families in feeder districts are aware of this conversation.
+Given the course restoration decision will impact future SUHSD students, it is vital that families in partner districts are aware of this conversation.
 Their input is necessary and valuable.
 We have attempted to connect with many schools and here’s what we’ve learned:

 You can find your home on this map to see which Trustee is your elected representative.